cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 $ ec2_submit_workers MACHINENAME 9123 10
 ```

-When the master completes, if the workers were not shut down in the master,
+When the manager completes, if the workers were not shut down in the manager,
-your workers will still be available, so you can either run another master
+your workers will still be available, so you can either run another manager
 with the same workers, or you can remove the workers with `kill`, `condor_rm`,
 or `qdel` as appropriate.
 If you forget to remove them, they will exit
 automatically after fifteen minutes.
 (This can be adjusted with the `-t`